 Though it's tough to pin down the exact inception of dumpster diving, its history is as rich and complex as the items often found within these waste bins.
 The practice likely began as a survival mechanism, and over time, has evolved into a method of protest against overconsumption and waste.

 In the early years, dumpster diving was mostly associated with homelessness and poverty.
 However, this changed with the counterculture movement of the 1960s and 1970s.
 Activist groups like the Diggers in San Francisco began to challenge societal norms around waste and wealth, utilizing dumpster diving as a form of rebellion.
-This form of ‘urban foraging’ offered a way to reuse items that would otherwise end up in landfills, reducing environmental impact.
+This form of #8216;urban foraging' offered a way to reuse items that would otherwise end up in landfills, reducing environmental impact.

 The advent of the roll off dumpster, often used for construction and large waste disposal, expanded the scope of dumpster diving in the late 20th century.
 Construction sites became hot spots, often laden with discarded materials and usable items that weren't destined for landfill but ended up there due to overproduction.